Victrid/RPI-Epaper-Monitor/readme.md

 ## Recent Update:

-Added an easy-to-use interface to the screen.
-Support 42 latin characters or 18 Chinese characters.

-(Maybe it's a little small, but the screen can only do this.)
+Added a special power off display page.

+You may establish a service to run poweroff service automatically.
+See [this](https://www.golinuxcloud.com/run-script-with-systemd-before-shutdown-linux/).

 ## Usage:

 - Just run the ./main.py with python3
-- Or import this module, and run with main.write('WRITESOMETHING').
+- ~~Or import this module, and run with main.write('WRITESOMETHING').~~
-  - It's sad that you can only write to the screen once, or it will say "Bad file descriptor" and I've got no Idea why.
+  - ~~It's sad that you can only write to the screen once, or it will say "Bad file descriptor" and I've got no Idea why.~~
+  - Please refer to `power_critical.py`.
+I've got no idea how python's packages are packaged.

 ## Using: